-The Verto S-4K is The North Face's first mountaineering boot.
+The North Face's first mountaineering boot (really)

 The North Face has been outfitting alpinists to climb high, technical peaks around the word since the 1960s.
 But up until now, those athletes did so wearing mountaineering boots made by other companies.